 Fortescue aims for carbon neutrality 10 years ahead of target

-Australia's Fortescue Metals Group said on Monday it will aim to become carbon neutral by 2030, 10 years ahead of its earlier target, and tie pay across the company to emission-based targets.

-REUTERS: Australia's Fortescue Metals Group said on Monday it will aim to become carbon neutral by 2030, 10 years ahead of its earlier target, and tie pay across the company to emission-based targets.
+Australia's Fortescue Metals Group said on Monday (Mar 15) it will aim to become carbon neutral by 2030, 10 years ahead of its earlier target, and tie pay across the company to emissions-based targets.

 The announcement comes as a swathe of companies have vowed in recent times to promote the use of clean, renewable energy, while investors increasingly clamour for accountability to ensure firms disclose, track and meet emissions targets.

-The world's fourth-largest iron ore miner said it will incorporate carbon emission targets into its formal remuneration structure, including short and long-term incentives across the company.
+The world's fourth-largest iron ore miner said it will incorporate carbon emissions targets into its formal remuneration structure, including short and long-term incentives across the company.

 Fortescue said it will focus more on green energy and that its unit Fortescue Future Industries will develop green electricity, green hydrogen and green ammonia projects in Australia.